bleathem/bleathem.ca/content/blog/2011/2011-10-07-richfaces-4-cdk-jquery-ui-calendar.md

 ---
-layout: post
   title: "RichFaces 4 CDK | jQuery UI Calendar"
+  date: 2011-10-07
+  author: Brian Leathem
+  categories: [Java EE]
   tags: [ CDK, RichFaces ]
+  description:
+  linktitle:
+  featured:
+  featuredpath:
+  featuredalt:
+  type: post
+  aliases:
+    - /blog/2011/07/richfaces-4-cdk-jquery-ui-calendar.html
 ---

 Further incrementing the complexity over the <a href="http://blog.bleathem.ca/2011/09/richfaces-4-cdk-input-component.html">input component</a> we created previously, this time we will create a JSF calendar component.
 Being pragmatic OSS developers, we will leverage the existing javascript of the <a href="http://jqueryui.com/demos/datepicker/">datepicker</a> component from the <a href="http://jqueryui.com/">jQuery UI</a> project, and we'll see how well the RichFaces CDK lends itself to mapping JSF component attributes into javascript configuration options.